HomeGuidesAPI ReferenceChangelog

 }

-The triggerconstantcontract API can be used to estimate the energy consumption value of calling most smart contracts on the chain, such as USDD, USDT, USDC, TUSD, etc. Meanwhile, in the Java-tron 4.7.0.1 version, a new API of wallet/estimateenergy is added.
-Compared to the existing wallet/triggerconstantcontract API, the new API will be more accurate in estimating the energy consumption of calling a small number of special contract.
+Note: The triggerconstantcontract API can be used to estimate the energy consumption value of calling most smart contracts on the chain, such as USDD, USDT, USDC, TUSD, etc. Meanwhile, starting from Java-Tron version 4.7.0.1, a new wallet/estimateenergy interface has been introduced.
+The new API will be more accurate in estimating the energy consumption of calling a small number of special contract.
 But for FullNode, enabling the wallet/estimateEnergy API is optional.
 So please pay attention that when developers call wallet/estimateEnergy, if the error message shows that the node does not support this function when calling the new API (this node does not support estimate energy), it is recommended to continue using the wallet/triggerconstantcontract API to estimate energy consumption.

 An example is listed as follows: